shiMusa/MathExtensions/README.md

 ### Future Tasks

-- general
-    - due to the constant work and improvment, many functions could be optimized using e.g. in-place functions instead of allocating data.
 - linear algebra
     - LAPACK Scaling for Gaussian factorization (Algorithm 3.9.1 [1])
     - Iterative Improvement for Gaussian factorization (Algorithm 3.9.2 [1])

-## Structure

-Let's keep it as simple as possible:

-- Operator overloading where it makes sense (linear algebra, complex numbers, quaternions, etc.), simple function calls otherwise.
-- No special type-aliases if not stricly necessary
-- A file for each major topic.

 ## Important